 - 1.)
-Students with disabilities who enroll at Rhode Island College should self-identify and register with the Disability Services Center as soon as possible, in order to receive reasonable accommodations. - 2.)
+Students with disabilities who enroll at Rhode Island College must self-identify and make an appointment to register with the Disability Services Center as soon as possible, in order to request reasonable accommodations. - 2.)
 Appropriate documentation of the disability must be provided, as detailed in Documentation section of this manual. - 3.)
 A Release of Information form must be signed by the student allowing the Disability Services Center to verify registration and eligibility for accommodations.